Adrienne Griffen, MPP

 Adrienne is a survivor of postpartum depression and anxiety, began leading supports groups and providing information and outreach to new mothers in 2005, and launched PSVa in 2009.
 Adrienne graduated from the US Naval Academy and has a Masters in Public Policy from the Kennedy School of Government at Harvard University.
 Her early career included military and federal government service at the White House, Pentagon, and IRS.
 Adrienne lives in Arlington with her husband and three children.

 Annie experienced anxiety and panic attacks when her son Ruben was an infant.
 Annie graduated from St. Mary’s College of Notre Dame; she and her family live in Arlington and are HUGE fans of the Fighting Irish.
-Annie has coordinated LUNAFEST for the last three years, raising over $30,000 for PSVa.
+Annie manages PSVa’s social media efforts and has coordinated LUNAFEST for the last three years, raising over $30,000 for PSVa.

 Resource Coordinator and Military Support Coordinator

 Melissa is a PMAD survivor (as a single mom) and doula.
-She is now a Navy spouse stationed at Fort Belvoir and attended PSVa’s November 2016 volunteer training.
+She manages PSVa’s referral list of mental health providers and also leads a virtual support group for military moms, both active duty and spouse.
 Melissa brings a wealth of experience which includes her work as the founder of Stars and Stripes Doulas and winner of the Armed Forces Insurance Military Spouse Magazine Joint Base Andrews Spouse of the Year for the second year in a row.

 Moms on Call Coordinator